tylim88/Firelord/README.md

 >
 ```

-The solution for caveats is little bit awkward(caveat 1) and require tolerance from developer(caveat 2).
+The solution for caveats is little bit awkward(caveat 1 mirror object) and require tolerance from developer(caveat 2).
 But the reality is, it is not easy to begin with, the library priority is to make sure the safety of the type 1st.

 ## 🐕 Opinionated